 Workshop Structure: Two Themes

 While both the stars and the moon are equally exciting to photograph, when the moon is up it makes star photography a lot more demanding due to the light of the moon overpowering everything else in the night sky.
-For this reason I have created two distinct workshop themes (mostly on separate dates) so that there is no significant conflict between the moon and stars.
-There are a handful of dates each month where it is possible to cover both themes on the one night (close to a new moon for example) and where possible these dates will be made available for booking on both sessions if that is a participant's wish.
+For this reason I have created two distinct workshop themes (on separate dates) so that there is no significant conflict between the moon and stars.

 Stars and Star Trails